 DISM.exe /Online /Cleanup-Image /Restorehealth

-When both commands complete, restart your computer.
+When both commands are complete, restart your computer.
 Then check whether the print option is back on the Photos app.

 Enter File Explorer Options in the Windows 10 search box.
 Then, open File Explorer Options.